ahlanlhw/wip_eth_blockchain_qry/readme.md

-This is the 2nd week of the 10 weeks Javascript.
-In this week we'll be discovering how twe can build an application which queries pending transactions on the Ethereum blockchain.
+An application which queries pending transactions on the Ethereum blockchain.

 Most transactions will have to be mined on the Ethereum Blockchain.
 One issue which arises is the presence of arbitrage therein the pending transactions method in the memorypool.